 DIY Deck Tile Installation

-The following information provided by Cali Bamboo is intended to serve as a reference guide only.
+The following TEST information provided by Cali Bamboo is intended to serve as a reference guide only.
 Please carefully read Cali Bamboo’s installation, maintenance, and warranty documentation prior to installation.

 Please note: Cali Bamboo offers free in house technical support as a courtesy to our customers.
 Consult with one of our bamboo deck experts before, during or after you start your project.
 Contact [email protected] or (888)788-2254 to find answers to your specific installation questions that may be unique to your application.